(3 May 2026)

 At this point, we can install Arch Linux by downloading all the necessary up-to-date software from the mirrors.
 My advice is to install all four official kernels and headers, this is all one command:

-pacstrap -K /mnt base base-devel linux-firmware linux-lts linux-zen linux-hardened linux linux-lts-headers linux-zen-headers linux-hardened-headers linux-headers nano vim git neofetch terminus-font
+pacstrap -K /mnt base base-devel linux-firmware linux-lts linux-zen linux-hardened linux linux-lts-headers linux-zen-headers linux-hardened-headers linux-headers nano vim git terminus-font gnome-terminal

 When the operation finishes, look at the output of pacstrap; if you encounter some errors and the installation failed, then see the endnote.